Psalms For Life

 O God, you’re my God—

-I seek you with the dawn’s first light.
+I seek you at the break of dawn.

 My soul thirsts for you